 where $\lambda_i$ are the eigenvalues of $\hat{\rho}$.
 The entropy $S_{C-M-H}$ does indeed decrease during the operation of the demon, the entropy of the demon increases, and the total entropy remains constant.
-Furthermore, due to correlation between the qutrit and the demon memory, their entropies do not add, $S_{C-M-H} + S_{D} \geq S_{\mathrm{tot}}$.
+Furthermore, the difference $S_{C-M-H} + S_{D} - S_{\mathrm{tot}}$ quantifies the mutual information between the qutrit-baths system and the demon memory.
+This mutual information is largest between steps 1 and 2, but it remains non-zero even after step 2.
+See Appendix~\hyperref[appC]{C} for a full discussion of the information flow.
 Since the structure of the Markovian baths is unknown, their entropy is denoted $\mathcal{S}$, and the rate $\gamma \ll J$ is kept small enough that $\mathcal{S}$ can be assumed constant during the simulation.
-This implies that if we run the demon protocol once as in Fig.~\ref{figure2}(d) all populations will eventually return to the steady state, $\hat{\rho}_{\mathrm{ss}}$, as $T_C$ and $T_H$ are fixed.
-To calculate the change in temperature due to the exchange of energy quanta would require knowledge of the heat capacity of the baths and depends on the concrete physical realizations, beyond the scope of the current discussion.
+This implies that if we run the demon protocol once, as in Fig.~\ref{figure2}(d), all populations will eventually return to the steady state $\hat{\rho}_{\mathrm{ss}}$, as $T_C$ and $T_H$ are fixed.
+To calculate the change in temperature due to the exchange of energy quanta would require knowledge of the heat capacity of the baths and depends on the concrete physical realizations, which are beyond the scope of the current discussion.
 Without step 3, the demon protocol can only be run once, and the average number of excitations transferred will be less than

 This does not exhibit any non-Markovian behavior since bath memory can not be seen through a single interaction.